 - Offering your opponent money or something of value to lose part or all of the game or match.

-It is your obligation to read, understand and follow Section 2.4 of the BWF Statutes – the Code of Conduct in Relation to Betting, Wagering and Irregular Match Results – which details all the corruption offences.
+It is your obligation to read, understand and follow Section 2.4 of the BWF Statutes – the Code on The Prevention Of The Manipulation Of Competitions – which details all the corruption offences.